JetBrains/more-interactive-rebase/CONTRIBUTING.md

 - Always write tests and do not lower the test coverage
 - Close the related issue
 - Put the time it took you to finish the issue on the time tracking

+## Our Codebase

+In the following section, we explain more in detail the functionality of each of the packages to get a proper understanding of the underlying implementation of the plugin.

+### Actions `com.jetbrains.interactiveRebase.actions`

+This package is responsible for managing all the actions that form part of the plugin.
+Inside there are three more packages, each one corresponds to a specific group of actions namely `buttonActions` (actions that affect all commits), `changePanel` (actions that modify the main panel) and `gitPanel` (actions that affect individual commits, all of them correlate )